 And every fair with his fair doth rehearse—

-In the first lines of ‘Sonnet 21’ Shakespeare makes reference to “that muse”.
-This is generally interpreted to mean a rival poet, someone who Shakespeare contrasts himself with.
+In the first lines of ‘Sonnet 21’, Shakespeare makes reference to “that muse”.
+This is generally interpreted to mean a rival poet, someone with who Shakespeare contrasts himself with.
 This person does things differently than he does.
 They write poetry because they are “Stirred,” or inspired, to do so by beautiful women.
 These women wear makeup and are not naturally as beautiful as they appear to be.
 This poet also compares women to heaven in his verses, as well as to other beautiful things.
 Or, as Shakespeare says, “every fair with his fair doth rehearse”.
 He praises this woman, or multiple women, excessively.

 Making a couplement of proud compare